alefore/weblog/journaling.md

 and/or to advance my model of the reality under analysis in directions that can yield further insights.

+### Asking Questions

+Asking the right questions can be more important than figuring out their exact answers.

+#### Why?

+The reason asking the right questions can be very valuable is that it helps us direct our concentration towards the most important aspects of a model.

+#### Ask the meta-question

+In order to figure out the answer to a given question, it often pays focus on the derivative: to explicitly reframe the question as the meta-question "how could I figure out the answer to this question?"

 ## Think of Your Future Self

 Be considerate to your future self (the version of you that will exist in the future): do now the things that will make them the happiest.

-In particular, consider the version of you that will exist:
+In particular, consider the future version of you that will exist in:

-* 1 hour from now
+* 1 hour
-* 4 hours from now
+* 4 hours
-* 12 hours from now
+* 12 hours
-* 1 day from now
+* 1 day
-* 2 days from now
+* 2 days
-* 4 days from now
+* 4 days
-* 1 week from now
+* 1 week
-* 2 weeks from now
+* 2 weeks
-* 1 month from now
+* 1 month
-* 1 quarter from now
+* 1 quarter
-* 1 year from now
+* 1 year
-* 2 years from now
+* 2 years
-* 5 years from now
+* 5 years
-* 15 years from now
+* 15 years

 When journaling, for each of these identities, ask the question:
 "What can I do now that $IDENTITY will appreciate the most?"
+The "now" time-frame depends somewhat on the $IDENTITY.

 ## Format